 Awards are for undergraduate study only.

-Scholarship America will select scholarship finalists based upon the applicant’s academic record and their response to three essay questions.
+Scholarship America will select scholarship finalists based on the applicant’s academic record and their response to three essay questions.

 Preference will be given to past recipients.
-Any qualified 2022 recipients who apply as part of the 2023 program will be forwarded to Sponsor for consideration.
+Any qualified 2023 recipients who apply as part of the 2024 program will be forwarded to the Sponsor for consideration.

 Not all applicants to the program will be selected.
 All applicants agree to accept the decision as final.